mwsu-csmp/it-policy/password_construction_guidelines.md

 ## Overview
 Missouri western state university has made a significant investment in computer and communications technology to promote and support the exchange of information, both within the university and between the university and the rest of the world.
 MWSU Shall not be held liable for the actions of users when those actions are inconsistent with this guideline.
 The guideline provides best practices for creating secure passwords.
 ## Purpose
-The purpose of this guidelines is to establish a standard for the creation of strong passwords, the protection of those passwords, and the frequency of change.
+The purpose of this guidelines is to establish a standard for the creation of strong passwords, the protection of those passwords, and the frequency of changeon Phonix Lab computing devices.
 ## Scope
 This scope of this policy includes all personnel who have or are responsible for an account (or any form of access that supports or requires a password) on any system that resides at any MWSU facility, has access to MWSU network and services.
+To minimize the risk of loss of program functionality, the exposure of sensitive information contained within Missouri Western State University computing network.

 ## Guidelines
 ## General